Office for Persons with Disabilities & Special Needs

 Additional meetings, as needed, may be scheduled to address pressing business that may occur between regular scheduled meetings.

-Meeting on March, October and December will be held virtually, while meetings in May, June and September meeting which will be in person.
+Meetings in March, September and October will be held virtually, while meetings in May and December will be in person

 Become a Member of the Union County Disabilities Advisory Board – A Unique Opportunity to Make a Meaningful Contribution to the Disability Community